 Subscribe for the latest information on presentations and resources from NCI at AACR 2020 and future meetings.

 Additional Presentations Featuring NCI Leaders and Experts

-NCI principal deputy director, Dr. Doug Lowy, will present, “When Cancer Research Goes Viral,” during the COVID-19 and Diagnostics Development Symposium.
-Dr. Lowy will discuss how NCI has responded to the COVID-19 pandemic through research at the Frederick National Laboratory, development of a serology network (SeroNet), developing a COVID-19 natural history study in patients with cancer (NCCAPS), and tracking SARS-CoV-2 seroprevalence.
-In addition, he will discuss how the COVID-19 pandemic may stimulate modified approaches to cancer screening moving forward.
+NCI principal deputy director, Dr. Doug Lowy, presented, “When Cancer Research Goes Viral,” during the COVID-19 and Diagnostics Development Symposium.
+Dr. Lowy discussed how NCI has responded to the COVID-19 pandemic through research at the Frederick National Laboratory, development of a serology network (SeroNet), developing a COVID-19 natural history study in patients with cancer (NCCAPS), and tracking SARS-CoV-2 seroprevalence.
+In addition, he discussed how the COVID-19 pandemic may stimulate modified approaches to cancer screening moving forward.

-NCI Deputy Director and Director of NCI’s Division of Cancer Treatment and Diagnosis, Dr. Jim Doroshow, will participate in the Forum on Regulatory and Operational Implications of Cancer Clinical Trial Changes During COVID-19.
+NCI Deputy Director and Director of NCI’s Division of Cancer Treatment and Diagnosis, Dr. Jim Doroshow, participated in the Forum on Regulatory and Operational Implications of Cancer Clinical Trial Changes During COVID-19.

-Cancer researcher and Director of NCI’s Center for Cancer Genomics, Dr. Staudt, will present his session, “Inhibition of Bruton Tyrosine Kinase in patients with severe COVID-19,” during the Symposium on Cancer Drug Repurposing to Treat COVID-19.
-Dr. Staudt’s presentation will describe the hyperinflammatory state that occurs in a subset of patients with COVID-19, and how the approved off-label use of BTK inhibitor, Acalabrutinib, is being studied and used to help treat these patients.
+Cancer researcher and Director of NCI’s Center for Cancer Genomics, Dr. Staudt, presented his session, “Inhibition of Bruton Tyrosine Kinase in patients with severe COVID-19,” during the Symposium on Cancer Drug Repurposing to Treat COVID-19.
+Dr. Staudt’s presentation described the hyperinflammatory state that occurs in a subset of patients with COVID-19, and how the approved off-label use of BTK inhibitor, Acalabrutinib, is being studied and used to help treat these patients.